 Words have a tendency to change meaning from profession to profession.
 In the world of university adjuncts, for example, you may hear the words “professional development.”

 Such was the situation to bring John Kaag’s American Philosophy: A Love Story into my hands.
-I had to fill at least an hour of professional development somehow, and I was sick of “how to keep students focused/use stand-up comedy in seminar for engagement” kinds of webinars.
+I had to fill at least an hour of professional development OR ELSE, and I was tired of “how to keep students focused” kinds of webinars.
 A different department was holding a monthly book club, with Kaag’s latest being May’s choice.

 I had “studied” philosophy in college, and by “studied” I mean I audited the 400-level course without any previous credits in philosophy courses.
 Yeah, not my brightest move.
 But it promised deep discussions with at least two really cute guys and the teacher was one of those rare men who by all appearances balanced philosophy and faith with ease.
 I was intrigued then.
 Don’t remember a lick of it now.
 But Kaag’s title brought that old intrigue back.
 Why not?
 I liked stretching my lit boundaries, and it would earn me a PD hour in the process.
 I contacted the PhD in charge: I’m in.